TheRealMoeid/media-download-telegram-bot/README.md

 ### Instagram

-The bot should automatically select the **best available quality provided by Instagram**, without intentionally lowering the quality.
+The bot automatically selects the **best available quality provided by Instagram**, without intentionally lowering it.

 ```text
 Instagram URL